sebastianbahr/glmnetSE/cran-comments.md

-Concerning the note: It is no misspelling the words are referring to another R package (glmnet and the function cv.glmnet) and to my package (glmnetSE).
+Concerning the note: It is no misspelling.
+The words are referring to another R package (glmnet and the function cv.glmnet) and to my package (glmnetSE).

 Thanks a lot for checking and best wishes Sebastian